Category Archives: PPC

 Like traditional Google Ads, Google LSA lets you jump over organic search results to garner more impressions.
 As a result, it’s not uncommon to generate about 30 leads per month with Google LSA.

-Pay Per Call Pros & Cons
+Pay Per Call Pros and Cons

 Pro: Cost